lucasdekam/lo1/theory-lab/pourbaix/introduction.md

 ## Water stability

-The dotted blue lines in the Pourbaix diagram above indicate the water stability window.
+The dashed blue lines in the Pourbaix diagram above indicate the water stability window.
 If you go below the lower line, you produce hydrogen according to the reaction

 $$
     \mathrm{2H^+ + 2e^- \to H_2(g)}.